 I have recently changed my employer.
 How do I keep my member profile updated?

 Your records are maintained in the data based on your name, email address, last four digits of Social Security number and, if applicable, your IAFF Local.
 To change any of your information, simply login and click SETTINGS from your Dashboard.

 How do I get copies of my exposure reports?

 You can download lists of your exposure reports or each detailed report directly from your Incident List in the system.
 Just pick the incident and hit the box at the lower right.
-You can also e-mail (firstname.lastname@example.org), or phone the CPF office at (916) 921-9111 and ask to have your confidential reports will be compiled and sent to your home address.
+You can also e-mail (firstname.lastname@example.org), or phone the PER staff at 888-231-3184 and ask to have your confidential reports compiled and sent to your home address.
 NOTE: We will only send these reports to the address listed in our database, so be sure your address is current.